Top 10 Self Portraits by famous artists – and not only photographers

 8. Irving Penn – 1917 – 2009

 Together with Yousuf Karsh and Richard Avedon, Irving Penn makes up for my personal ‘Holy Trinity of portrait and fashion photographers’.
 If you want to study portraiture then start with these photographers, then go back into art history and study some famous paintings from Rembrandt, Caravaggio, and Frans Hals to name a few and that’s basically all the inspiration and information you need to become a good portrait photographer.
 If you want to come up with something really original then study paintings instead of only photographs.
-Irving Penn created breathtaking and iconic portraits of celebrities but also lesser known people.
+Irving Penn created breathtaking and iconic portraits of celebrities but also lesser-known people.
 The beautiful portrait of the woman with the hat is Lisa Fonssagrives, with whom Irving Penn married after a few photo shoots.
 He used her as a model for many of his photographs.
-For a photographer to evoke an emotion with the viewer it is needed to establish a connection between photographer and subject.
-Looking at Penn’s photographs of Fonssagrives it shows how important this connection is since I believe the photographer’s and model’s state of mind must mirror each other.
+For a photographer to evoke an emotion in the viewer it is needed to establish a connection between the photographer and subject.
+This interaction sounds obvious between the photographer and sitter in portraiture, but it also applies to the photographer and any other subject matter like a landscape, a building, or a still life.
+In those cases, the interaction is mostly non-verbal.
+Unless you are like Michael Kenna who likes to talk to his trees.
+Looking at Penn’s photographs of Fonssagrives shows how important this connection is.

 9. Annie Leibovitz – 1949 – present